Pipeline YAML Reference#

 jobs

-and the blocks
+and blocks

-items of a Semaphore pipeline.
+items in a Semaphore pipeline.

 The commands